RupaliVyas/Sudoku-Solver/README.md

+<h1> Sudoku Solver</h1>

-This project contains a python code which uses several computer vision techniqies and convolutional neural network to identify the sudoku grid and present a solution.
+<h4>This project contains a python code which uses several Computer Vision techniqies and Convolutional Neural Network to identify the sudoku grid and present a solution.</h1>